graphile/migrate/README.md

 ```
 graphile-migrate current

-Runs any un-executed committed migrations and then runs the current migration.
+Runs any un-executed committed migrations, as well as the current migration.
+For
-For development.
+development.

 Options:
       --help    Show help                                              [boolean]
-  --config, -c    Optional path to gmrc file       string] [default: .gmrc[.js]]
+  -c, --config  Optional path to gmrc file   [string] [default: .gmrc[.js|.cjs]]
-  --shadow        Applies changes to shadow DB.       [boolean] [default: false]
+      --shadow  Apply migrations to the shadow DB (for development).
-  --forceActions  Run beforeAllMigrations, afterAllMigrations, beforeCurrent,
-                  and afterCurrent actions even if no migration was necessary.
                                                       [boolean] [default: false]
 ```